dnth/dnth.github.io/content/blog/contributing_to_open_source_lessons_learned/index.md

 At first all I did was try to use the library for my own side projects.
 Gradually, I realized there are things that I could not do with the library and started asking for help from the community.
 This is how I discovered that there are ways I can contribute to the library by adding the features I needed.
-With IceVision, I have always wanted to use [Transformer](https://github.com/SwinTransformer/Swin-Transformer-Object-Detection) for object detection tasks.
+With IceVision, I have always wanted to use [Transformer](https://github.com/SwinTransformer/Swin-Transformer-Object-Detection) model for object detection tasks.
 However, that was not included in the library at that point.
 I then started to research and ask for help on how to include that model into the library.
 That was the beginning of how I started contributing to the library.
 I ended up adding more than 10 models to the library in 14 pull requests.